wolfpaulus/static-site-generator/README.md

 1. Click the __Begin setup__ button.
   1. Enter a Project name: `webgenerator` (Note the url, e.g: _Your project will be deployed to webgenerator.pages.dev._)
   1. Enter the git branch: `main`
-  1. Framwork preset: None
+  1. Framwork preset: `None`
   1. Build command: `python3 main.py`
   1. Build output directory: `public`
 1. Click the __Save and Deploy__ button.

-Success!
-Your project is deployed to Region: Earth
-You can preview your project at [webgenerator.pages.dev](https://webgenerator.pages.dev)

 Initially, it takes a few minutes for the new domain name to propagate.
 From now on, every change pushed to Github will result in a regeneration of the site.
+My site is up and running here now: [webgenerator.pages.dev](https://webgenerator.pages.dev)

 ### Cloudflare Pages
 Cloudflare Pages is very cost-effective, and it's very easy to deploy code.
 A free account comes with the following limits: